 This is my absolute favorite way to make the chicken soup.

-After the chicken starts to cook, I add a little arrowroot powder and a tad more oil to make something like a faux roux (just a little backwards).
-This allows the flavor to develop which makes both the broth and the chicken more flavorful and seals in all the goodness.
+I then the spices, herbs, and salt, plus add a little arrowroot powder (and a little more oil if needed) to make something like a faux roux (just a little backward).
+This seals in all the goodness and thickens the broth slightly.

 Another important factor is the quality of the broth.
 I always use bone broth because you get the added benefits of collagen and additional amino acids.
 Plus it always tastes so much better!
 I like to use Kettle & Fire Chicken Bone Broth, but homemade chicken stock would also be great!

-Using fresh veggies really makes the difference as well.
+Using fresh veggies is another key step.
 I find that relying too heavily on frozen vegetables can lead to soggy soup components.
 It is important to have a variety of textures in the soup.
-You want tender chicken, slightly crunchy celery and soft potatoes.
+You want tender chicken, slightly crunchy celery, and soft potatoes.
 The "zoodles" should be added close to the end because they don't need long to cook.

-Can Chicken Soup Actually Help You Get Over A Cold?
+Can Chicken Soup Help You Get Over A Cold?

 Gut Health

-Collagen, along with several valuable amino acids (glycine, proline, arginine, and glutamine) present in the skin and bones can help to protect the lining of the GI tract and other sift tissues in the body.
-You can also get these components from a well prepared bone broth.
+Collagen, along with several valuable amino acids (glycine, proline, arginine, and glutamine) present in the skin and bones can help to protect the lining of the GI tract and other soft tissues in the body.
+You can also get these components from a well-prepared bone broth.

 Micronutrients